 - Send a thank you note to the recruiter that interviewed you.

-- Employers are encouraged provide interview feedback to the Career Center; you will receive an e-mail indicating if the employer did provide interview feedback and requesting you to schedule an appointment with a Career Center advisor to receive the feedback.
+- Employers are encouraged provide interview feedback to the University Career Center; you will receive an e-mail indicating if the employer did provide interview feedback and requesting you to schedule an appointment with a University Career Center advisor to receive the feedback.

 Practice Interview Program